hpgrahsl/kryptonite-for-kafka/connect-transform-kryptonite/README.md

 ## Kafka Connect Transformation (SMT)

 Kryptonite for Kafka provides a turn-key ready SMT called `CipherField`.
-The simple examples below show how to configure and use the SMT to encrypt and decrypt record fields.
+The simple examples below show how to install, configure and apply the SMT to encrypt and decrypt record fields.

+### Build and Deployment

+Either you build this project from sources via Maven or you can download pre-built, self-contained packages of the latest Kryptonite for Kafka artefacts.
+The pre-built Kafka Connect SMT can be downloaded from here [connect-transform-kryptonite-0.3.0.jar](https://drive.google.com/file/d/1XVDnvId5bnemOTtqmJhL0R0114JT8Mjv/view?usp=sharing)

+In order to deploy this custom SMT **put the jar into your _'connect plugin path'_** that is configured to be scanned during boostrap of the kafka connect worker node(s).

 ### Data Records without Schema